Dockerbound-Immortal/LEPP-Stack/README.md

 # docker-compose-laravel
-Simplified LEMP stack for local development.
+Simplified LEPP stack for local development.

+# Note
+Create a docker volume called 'data-postgres' before spinning up the container

+This is a workaround for an issue in which postgres permissions no longer allow for the data to be persisted over volumes.

 ## Usage